marziq/OSProject/README.md

 ```

 5. Restart Node.js Container:
-If you made changes to index.js or if you suspect issues with the Node.js container (nodejs-container), restart it:
+If any changes made to index.js or if suspect issues with the Node.js container (nodejs-container), restart it:

 ```bash
 docker restart nodejs-container
 ```

 6. Test Endpoint:
-After ensuring all configurations are correct and containers are running, test your Node.js application endpoint again using curl:
+After ensuring all configurations are correct and containers are running, test Node.js application endpoint again using curl:

 ```bash
 curl http://localhost:3000/random
 ```

-If everything is set up correctly, you should receive a JSON response with a random row from your mytable table.
+If everything is set up correctly, we should receive a JSON response with a random row from mytable table.

-Error Handling and Debugging:

-Ensure that your Node.js application (index.js) has proper error handling to log any errors that occur during MySQL queries or server operations.
-Add console logs or use Docker's logging facilities (docker logs nodejs-container) to debug and trace where the error is occurring.

 ## What to submit